sfortis/openai_tts/README.md

 - Text-to-Speech conversion using OpenAI's API
 - Support for multiple languages and voices
-- Customizable speech model and speed
+- Customizable speech model and speed (check https://platform.openai.com/docs/guides/speech-to-text for supported voices and models)
-- Integration with Home Assistant's automation and scripting
+- Integration with Home Assistant's assistant, automations and scrips

 ## Installation Instructions